stanislaw/SoftwareDesignHeuristics/README.md

 Archetype is an umbrella concept for other concepts like: `prototype`, `proof of concept`, `minimal viable product`.
 Archetype means something simple and coherent.
-If you know the archetype of something you understand the essense of it.
+If you know the archetype of something you understand the essence of it.
 A complex system can be traced back to a one or a number of underlying archetypes.